utrad-ical/circus/packages/circus-rs/docs/client-tutorial.md

 the condition under which the `ImageSource` is displayed.

-For example, here is how a view state looks like after a viewer was properly initialized and one section was properly displayed:
+For example, here is how a view state looks like after a viewer was properly initialized and the first section was properly displayed:

 ```js
 var viewState = {